United States · audience itinerary

 - Watch the sea lions at Pier 39, especially in the morning or late afternoon.

-Located at Pier 39, this aquarium offers a fascinating journey through the marine life of San Francisco Bay, with stunning walk-through tunnels.
+Located at Pier 39, this aquarium focuses on the marine life of the San Francisco Bay and surrounding waters.
+It features walk-through tunnels with sharks and rays.

 - Book tickets online in advance to save time.

-A classic San Francisco seafood restaurant offering fresh catches with beautiful bay views.
-Known for its traditional dishes and charming atmosphere.
+A classic San Francisco seafood restaurant offering fresh catches and bay views.
+It's known for its traditional dishes and lively atmosphere.

 - Morning~240 minCalifornia Academy of Sciencesmuseum

-Located in Golden Gate Park, this is a world-class museum with an aquarium, planetarium, natural history museum, and a living rainforest all under one roof.
+Located in Golden Gate Park, this is a world-class natural history museum, aquarium, planetarium, and rainforest all under one roof.
+It's incredibly engaging for all ages.

-- Allow ample time to explore all four habitats.
+- Allow ample time to explore all four sections.

-- Check the schedule for planetarium shows and live animal feedings.
+- Check the schedule for live shows in the planetarium.

 - Midday~120 minGolden Gate Parkpark

-A vast urban oasis offering diverse attractions like the Japanese Tea Garden, Conservatory of Flowers, and numerous walking paths.
-Perfect for a family picnic or leisurely stroll.
+A vast urban oasis offering numerous attractions including gardens, museums, and recreational areas.
+It's perfect for a family picnic or a leisurely stroll.

 - Rent a paddle boat on Stow Lake.